Jeep Liberty (KJ): CRD in North America

 In 2005, DaimlerChrysler began offering a diesel engine to the North American market to gauge the marketability of diesel engines in North America.
 The last North American market Jeep product that was offered with a diesel engine was the 1987 Jeep Cherokee and Comanche.
 Only available for the 2005 and 2006 model years in Sport and Limited trims and only with an automatic transmission, the 2.8L VM Motori R 428 I4 common rail turbodiesel or CRD exceeded expectations by selling 10,000 vehicles in its first calendar year of production.
 The diesel utilized a variable geometry turbocharger and generated 160 hp and 295 lbft of torque.
 The diesel offered 60 more foot-lbs of torque than the comparable V6 gasoline engine and offered higher fuel efficiency but it added nearly 200 lb to the curb weight, a price increase, and offered less peak output power.
 The CRD was prohibited from being sold in Maine, Vermont, Massachusetts, New York, and California due to their higher emission standards and was discontinued for the 2007 model year due to stricter federal emission standards in the United States.
-The next year Jeep offered the Jeep Grand Cherokee with a diesel engine option, which was legal for emissions in all fifty US states.